-At Dr. Greenhalgh’s office, we utilize the most advanced dental technology in order to provide an unparalleled patient experience.
-With your comfort in mind, our rooms are equipped with a DVD player, satellite TV with over 200 channels, and Bose headphones – the gold standard in creating a quiet environment.
-You can visit our About Us page for more on the comfortable amenities we offer.
+At Dr. Greenhalgh’s office, we utilize the most advanced dental technology in order to provide an unparalleled patient experience and provide the best possible outcome.
+With your comfort in mind, our rooms are equipped with Bose, noise canceling headphones – the gold standard in creating a quiet environment.
+Our dental technology includes:

 - Photography and Magnification

 - 3D Scans

 You may not be used to having your picture taken when you visit the dentist, but when you come to our office, you should expect it.
 One of the main reasons Dr. Greenhalgh takes detailed photographs of your mouth is that it allows him to magnify the images to see almost microscopic details.
 This is true not only of visible pictures, but also of digital dental X-rays, which contain so much detail that they have much more information than traditional X-ray films.